swathi-manjunatha/real-time-stock-market-data-pipeline/README.md

-Great — I'll now create your **detailed Medium blog content** in the structure and tone you prefer.
-It will follow the exact format you're inspired by, tailored to your **Real-Time Stock Market Data Pipeline** project using **Kafka and AWS**.

-Let’s begin with the consolidated blog content in Medium-style formatting.

----

 # Real-Time Stock Market Data Pipeline Using Kafka and AWS

 ### Creating an End-to-End Streaming Infrastructure for Market Data Collection and Analytics